Computer Information Systems

 This course provides students with a broad overview of information security and serves as the capstone course for the Computer Information Systems degree program.
 The required networking, database and programming courses for the Information Systems degree program lays a solid foundation for learning information security terminology and measures that protect confidentiality, preserve integrity, and promote availability of data.
 Topics include security policies, security models, business continuity plans, computer crime and security laws, physical security, operations security, access control, cryptography, Internet security and application development security.
 Students will complete at least one major research and writing project, at least one oral class presentation, and work on at least one team project.
 Students should find the topics covered informative and useful for their career in the Information Technology field, and the topics serve as a foundation for advance studies in Information Security.
 Prerequisite: Completion of 24 CIS credits or permission of division dean.

-This course is designed to teach data modeling and PL/SQL skills.
-Students will be able to define a well-structured relational database; use database design concepts to create tables, keys, and constraints; and apply business rules and normalization models while creating ERDs and data dictionaries.
-Students will also write and run scripts to create tables and insert and delete records.
-Students will create select queries (using 'where' and 'order by' clauses, aggregate functions, inner and outer joins, and 'having' and 'group by' clauses), as well as action queries to update, delete, and append data.
-Additionally, students will generate functions, procedures, and triggers.
-Prerequisites: CIS 109 (or corequisite); CIS 127 or CIS 128.
+This course is designed to teach data modeling and SQL skills.
+Students will be able to define a well-structured relational database; use database design concepts to apply business rules and normalization models while creating Entity Relationship Diagrams (ERDs) and data dictionaries.
+Students will also write and run scripts; create select queries (using 'where' and 'order by' clauses, aggregate functions, inner and outer joins, and 'having' and 'group by' clauses), as well as action queries to update, delete, and append data.
+Students will also work with SQL to create a two-layer application.
+Prerequisites: CIS 150 or CIS 118 (or corequisites).
 Spring.